pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/.github/CONTRIBUTING.md

 > Short and descriptive example bug report title
 >
 > A summary of the issue and the browser/OS environment in which it occurs.
 If
-> suitable, include the steps required to reproduce the bug.
+> suitable, _includes the steps required to reproduce the bug.
 >
 > 1. This is the first step
 > 2. This is the second step